 When Getting a Letdown Takes Forever or You Get No Letdown When Pumping

-For some women, letdowns can be harder to achieve.
+For some, letdowns can be harder to achieve.
 Here are six things to try if you take a long time to get a letdown or are struggling to get a letdown at all.

 Warmth seems to help get breast milk flowing – and being cold can inhibit it.
 Try applying a warm washcloth or a dry compress like Booby Tubes to your breasts before you pump.